AnneliKlamas/test-converter/backend/README.md

 Supports only single choice questions.

-Doesn't support multi paragraph question descriptions.
+Supports multi paragraph question descriptions.

 Coursera doesn't support default feedback for multi nor single choice questions.

+Answer option need to start with letter or number followed by colon ':' or closing parenthesis ')'

+Correct answer should be marked wit '*'.
+Example: "*A) answer option text".
+Also multiple symbols will work: "   ** * 1: answer option text".